PikaPool2402/React-18/TUTORIAL.md

 -   [JS Nuggets - FormData API](https://youtu.be/5-x4OUM-SP8)

+-   a nifty alternative to controlled inputs!

--   a great solution when you have bunch of inputs
+-   a great solution when you have bunch of inputs!

--   inputs must have name attribute
+-   help us to submit the form with uncontrolled inputs, without referencing state values!

-The FormData interface provides a way to construct a set of key/value pairs representing form fields and their values, which can be sent using the fetch() or XMLHttpRequest.send() method.
+-   The FormData interface provides a way to construct a set of key/value pairs representing form fields and their values, which can be sent using the fetch() or XMLHttpRequest.send() method.
 It uses the same format a form would use if the encoding type were set to "multipart/form-data".

+-   inputs must have the "name" attribute

+#### Code

 ```js
 import { useState } from "react";